Monday, June 8, 2026

 5. Make a backup

-docker commit homeassistant homeassistant-backup:version-24.11
+docker commit homeassistant homeassistant-backup:version-25.x

 6. Pull the latest image